 Green roofs and integrating more park spaces within city limits are perhaps one of the best long-term changes that could help cities battle the Urban Heat Island phenomenon.
 Vegetation provides the best and most natural way to help combat intense UV rays.
 Besides helping to reduce the Urban Heat Island effect, green roofs can reduce air conditioning costs, improve insulation and even reduce noise transfer both within and around the building.

 Lighter coloured asphalt that will reflect more and absorb less are becoming more popular for large paving projects as well.
 More companies are also looking at paving alternatives.
 Interlock brick and “cool pavement” options are also options to help reduce heat absorption.

 It’s clear that smart cities and technological construction builds aren’t the only trends that will impact bids in the future.
-The same way that being knowledgeable in technology with construction practices can help you win bids, being knowledgeable in green construction trends will too.
+In the same way that being knowledgeable in technology with construction practices can help you win bids, being knowledgeable in green construction trends will too.